brisbanemakerspace/bms-wiki/policies.md

 title: Policies
 description:
 published: true
-date: 2022-05-17T06:07:08.293Z
+date: 2022-08-09T01:13:47.232Z
 tags: public
 editor: markdown
 dateCreated: 2021-09-07T13:19:37.419Z
 ---

 # Introduction
 We try to foster a fun, safe and collaborative environment at Brisbane Makerspace.
 To assist us, we have a list of policies and rules that everyone is required to follow.
-If you are using our physical space, attending a workshop, or using our discord/forum, these rules apply to you.
+If you are using our physical space, attending a workshop, or using our digital resources, these rules apply to you.

-Our policies may change at any time by a vote at a general meeting.
+Our policies may change at any time.
 Significant changes will be anounced to members via email.

+The overarching theme to our policies can be summarised as:
+* be respectful
+* be reasonable
+* be honest

 # Policies
 - [Community Rules](/policies/communityrules)